 Each Remote will need all the sequence files and any videos, etc. that it will be playing directly stored on it.

 Make sure you have the Channel Outputs for each controller set correctly and only for the controller that is physically connected to it.

+If you have a controller that is integrated with an FPP device, you can use that as your Master.
+You don’t need a dedicated FPP device to be your Master.